Autonomous-Finance/aos-packages/packages/subscribable/README.md

 # subscribable

-## Subscription provider capabilities for your AO process
+## Subscription provider capabilities for an AO process

 This package facilitates the development of AO processes that require the ability to register subscribers for specific topics and dispatch messages to them.
 This solution is based on simple lua tables.